CuriousJr101/ICP2017F/Homework/2/README.md

      2
 ```

 The quotient of "2 divided by 1" is a double 2.
-The backward slash rotates the fraction that is types so that the denominator is in the numerator and vice versa.
+The backward slash rotates the fraction so that the denominator is in the numerator and vice versa.

 ```MATLAB
 >> int8(1/2)